xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

    COM port setup

 At this point, please note the COM port number (here, COM14).
+This will be used to set configurations in the Modbus PC application.
 Click *OK* to close the window.

 Modbus Master Emulator
 ----------------------